OWNER & CEO – COMPLETE TRACK AND FIELD LLC

 Registration for the clinic sells out four to six weeks prior to the event (much to the chagrin of procrastinating parents, coaches, and athletes) and, in my opinion, we have the most talented, diverse, and hard working staff of collegiate and high school coaches you’ll find at any camp or clinic, anywhere on the planet.

-Our attendees hailed from all 50 US States and Puerto Rico.
+Our attendees have hailed from all 50 US States and Puerto Rico.
 Internationally we’ve had attendees from Canada, the Caribbean, Mexico, China, Japan, Croatia, Germany, the United Kingdom, Ireland, Italy, and South Africa!

 Suffice to say, I believe I have a pretty solid finger on the pulse of the wants, needs, strengths, and weaknesses of high school track and field and cross country.